-• MA.4.AR.2.1/2.2
+Previous Benchmarks Next Benchmarks

+• MA.4.AR.2.1, MA.4.AR.2.2 • MA.6.NSO.2.3

-- MA.6.NSO.2.3 - MA.6.AR.1.3
+• MA.6.AR.1.3

 The purpose of this benchmark is for students to use the order of operations to evaluate numerical expressions.
-In the Grade 3 Accelerated course, students had experience with numerical expressions involving all four operations (MA.4.AR.2.1/2.2), but the focus was not on order of operations.
+In grade 4, students had experience with numerical expressions involving all four operations (MA.4.AR.2.1/2.2), but the focus was not on order of operations.
 In grade 6, students will be evaluating algebraic expressions using substitution and these expressions can include negative numbers (MA.6.AR.1.3).

-- Begin instruction by exposing student to expressions that have two operations without any grouping symbols, before introducing expressions with multiple operations.
-Use the same digits, with the operations in a different order, and have students evaluate the expressions, then discuss why the value of the expression is different. - o For example, have students evaluate $6 \times 3 + 7$ and $6 + 3 \times 7$ . - Students should learn to first evaluate expressions within any parentheses, if present in the expression.
+• Begin instruction by exposing student to expressions that have two operations without any grouping symbols, before introducing expressions with multiple operations.
+Use the same digits, with the operations in a different order, and have students evaluate the expressions, then discuss why the value of the expression is different.

+• For example, have students evaluate $6 \times 3 + 7$ and $6 + 3 \times 7$.

+• In grade 5, students should learn to first work to simplify within any parentheses, if present in the expression.
 Within the parentheses, the order of operations is followed.
 Next, while reading left to right, perform any multiplication and division in the order in which it appears.
-Finally, while reading from left to right, perform addition and subtraction in the order in which it appears. - During instruction, students should be expected to explain how they used the order of operations to evaluate expressions and share with others.
+Finally, while reading from left to right, perform addition and subtraction in the order in which it appears.

+• During instruction, students should be expected to explain how they used the order of operations to evaluate expressions and share with others.
 To address misconceptions around the order of operations, instruction should include reasoning and error analysis tasks for students to complete (MTR.3.1, MTR.4.1, MTR.5.1).

-- When students learn mnemonics like PEMDAS to perform the order of operations, they can confuse that multiplication must always be performed before division, and likewise addition before subtraction.
-Students should have experiences solving expressions with multiple instances of procedural operations and their inverse, such as addition and subtraction, so they learn how to solve them left to right. - Students may understand the order in which to perform operations, but they may have difficulty keeping track of the numbers they have already operated with.
+• When students learn mnemonics like PEMDAS to perform the order of operations, they can confuse that multiplication must always be performed before division, and likewise addition before subtraction.
+Students should have experiences solving expressions with multiple instances of procedural operations and their inverse, such as addition and subtraction, so they learn how to solve them left to right.

-- Instruction includes opportunities to solve expressions with multiple instances of procedural operations and their inverse, explicitly teaching the order of operations with an emphasis on the left to right order of solving multiplication and division, and addition and subtraction.
-Students use manipulatives or drawings as they solve. - o For example, the teacher displays the following problem: $5 10 \div 5 + (2 \times 3)$ .
-The teacher reviews the order of operations, reminding students that they must work to evaluate within the parentheses first.
-The teacher prompts students to multiply and divide from left to right next.
-Then, the teacher prompts students to add and subtract from left to right, so they will need to subtract 5 2 before they add 3 + 6.
+- Instruction includes opportunities to solve expressions with multiple instances of procedural operations and their inverse, explicitly teaching the order of operations with an emphasis on the left to right order to solving multiplication and division, and addition and subtraction.
+Students use models or drawings as they solve. - For example, the teacher displays the following problem: $62 8 \times 4 + 3 (18 \div 9)$.
+The teacher reviews the order of operations, reminding students that they must work to simplify within the parentheses first.
+The teacher then prompts students to multiply and divide from left to right next.
+Then, students are prompted to add and subtract from left to right and reminded that adding and subtracting fall within the same step.
+So, they will need to subtract 62 32 to get 30 and then add 30 + 3.
 The teacher repeats with additional expressions containing multiplication, division, addition, and subtraction in a variety of orders.